KartikTalwar/gmail.js/README.md

 #### gmail.get.email_data_async(email_id=undefined, callback)

+**DEPRECATED!
+This function relies on XHR-invocation against a deprecated Gmail API and is is very likely to fail.
+Use `gmail.new.get.email_data()` and `gmail.new.get.thread_data()` instead!**

-Does the same as above but accepts a callback function
+Does the same as above but accepts a callback function.

 #### gmail.get.displayed_email_data()

 **DEPRECATED!
 This function relies on XHR-invocation against a deprecated Gmail API and is is very likely to fail.
-Use `gmail.new.get.email_data()` and `gmail.new.get.thread_data()` instead!**
+Migrate to `gmail.new.get.*`-API instead.**

 Returns an object representation of the emails that are being displayed.